 On one hand, greater flexibility to work from home (at times or entirely) will allow Americans to pursue more affordable housing alternatives.
 Rather than paying up for a pricy, downtown apartment, some may opt to move further from the urban core where both home and apartment prices are lower.

-So far, there seems to be a happy medium: people are moving away from especially pricy urban centers and choosing to live in suburban areas.
-This has created a demand for amenity-laden apartment buildings that renters would typically expect to find in urban areas, yet in suburban settings that offer more space per unit.
+So far, there seems to be a happy medium: people are moving away from especially pricy urban centers and opting to live in suburban areas.
+This has created a demand for amenity-laden apartment buildings that renters would often expect to find in urban areas, yet in suburban settings that offer more space per unit.
 This allows people the freedom to travel into the city for work as needed, when needed, but allows people to rent in suburban areas at a lower cost.

 This is far from doomsday for urban multifamily apartment buildings.
 Many urban areas have widespread, pent-up demand (especially among Baby Boomers).
 As some renters flee for the suburbs’ greener pastures, there will be others who use this as an opportunity to move into urban apartment buildings given their proximity to the many amenities downtown areas offer.